-Mr. Tanski earned his AB in chemistry from Vassar College in 1995 and a PhD in chemistry from Cornell University in 2000.
-After completing a postdoctoral appointment with Gerard Parkin at Columbia University, Mr. Tanski spent time as a substitute assistant professor at the City University of New York’s John Jay College of Criminal Justice before joining the Vassar faculty in 2003.
+Joseph Tanski earned his AB in chemistry from Vassar College in 1995 and a PhD in chemistry from Cornell University in 2000.
+After completing a postdoctoral appointment with Gerard Parkin at Columbia University, Tanski spent time as a substitute assistant professor at the City University of New York’s John Jay College of Criminal Justice before joining the Vassar faculty in 2003.

-Mr. Tanski teaches General Chemistry, Organic Chemistry and Inorganic Chemistry.
-Mr. Tanski’s laboratory, with equipment for the synthesis of air and water sensitive inorganic and organometallic compounds, is in Bridge for Laboratory Sciences 207.
+Tanski teaches General Chemistry, Organic Chemistry and Inorganic Chemistry.
+Tanski’s laboratory, with equipment for the synthesis of air and water sensitive inorganic and organometallic compounds, is in Bridge for Laboratory Sciences 207.
 Research projects are available for interested students in several fields, including asymmetric catalysis, extended structure coordination chemistry, and X-ray crystallography.

 - AB, Vassar College; PhD, Cornell University

 - At Vassar since 2003

 Climate Change, Journalism, Refugees, X-Rays

 More than 450 visitors spent a day on the Vassar campus, attending classes, taking tours and enjoying a concert by members of the Music Department.
 “A Day at Vassar” was a huge success.

 Joseph Tanski was mentioned in a Pipe Dream story about a new Binghamton University Art Museum exhibition, The Binghamton Nuvolone: Restoring an Object in Six Parts.

 New Binghamton University exhibit examines restoration of Carlo Francesco Nuvolone painting